COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Osgood-Schlatter Disease
+Home > Be Healthy > Health Library > Osgood-Schlatter Disease

 Osgood-Schlatter disease is a knee problem that causes pain and swelling in the shinbone (tibia) just below the kneecap (patella).
 This is the spot where the patellar tendon attaches to a bony mound in the knee called the tibial tubercle.